pmorie/middleware-keynote-demo-blog/README.md

 1. We had to be able to do a build of the 'sketchpod' application in under 30 seconds
 2. We had to be able to scale from 1 replicas of the built pod to 10 replicas in under 20 seconds
-3. We had to be able to scale from 10 -> 1026 replicas in under 3 minutes
+3. We had to be able to scale from 10 to 1026 replicas in under 3 minutes
 4. Since OpenShift v3 GA wasn't finished, we had to make the beta4 release meet all of the above

 The timing requirements were dictated by the storyboard for the presentation.
 I had never worked